 Read more about Zuckerberg: Why Everyone Can Use Randi Zuckerberg's Number One Focus Tip

 On problem solving

 Book: It isn't a book, but the Farnam Street blog.
 The premise I love about it is that there's an underlying belief that there are mental models that dictate how the world works.
 I believe that all creativity and problem solving is a remix of other mental models.
 When I learn new ones that give an explanation about how some related but tangential industry or field works, I often find [myself] going back to an unrelated problem and [thinking] about how to apply those concepts.

 Read more about Chen: Nerdwallet's Founder Shares the Worst Advice He Ever Got

 Company: Stitch Fix

 Book: It's Not about the Coffee: Leadership Principles from a Life at Starbucks by Howard Behar.
 I read it before I started Stitch Fix.
 It had a big impact on me and how I approached company culture.
-In Howard's book, he talks about how the company culture of Starbucks is one where he felt like he could be the same person at home and be the same person at work.
-And that the values were consistent in both worlds.
+In Howard's book, he talks about how the company culture of Starbucks is one where he felt like he could be the same person at home and be the same person at work and that the values were consistent in both worlds.
 That really resonated with me.
-I really wanted to create a workplace where people feel like they can be themselves, and they can be their best selves.
+I really wanted to create a workplace where people feel like they can be themselves and ... their best selves.

 On product design